 - Consideration for a modified work schedule or a straight shift (as opposed to rotating shifts) if expected schedule interferes with diabetic management.

 - Ability to use a chair or stool or take a shortcut if you have trouble standing or walking due to diabetic neuropathy.

 - A large screen computer monitor or other assistive devices if you have visual changes due to diabetes.

 While these and many other accommodations are typical, the need for these workplace changes should be assessed on an individual basis.
 Most often, accommodations cost little or no expense to your employer and cause little or no disruption in the workplace.

 The only exception: If granting a reasonable accommodation would be an undue hardship, causing considerable problems or expense, an employer may not be required to make the change.
 But even in that event, an employer is required to try to come up with a workable compromise.

 You don’t have to disclose your disease.

-There is typically no requirement to tell your employer (or a potential employer) that you have type 2 diabetes, but you will only be protected via anti-discrimination laws if your employer knows you have the disease.
+There is typically no requirement to tell your employer (or a potential employer) that you have diabetes, but you will only be protected via anti-discrimination laws if your employer knows you have the disease.